How To Prune Roses With These 10 Steps

 Step 6: Reduce Height

-So, when you're wielding your pruning shears, focus on those long, leggy canes and give them a trim.
-This not only tidies up your rose bush but also ensures that it grows in a way that's both pleasing to the eye and beneficial to its overall health.
+So, when you're pruning, focus on those long, leggy canes and give them a trim.
+Shorter ones can be left such.
+Doing this not only tidies up your rose bush but also ensures that it grows in a way that's both pleasing to the eye and beneficial to its overall health.

 Step 7: Open Up The Center